-College sports are popular, and it’s no surprise that Silhouette or Cricut crafters want to create and sell products in support of their favorite school.
+College sports are popular, and it’s no surprise that craft business owners want to create and sell products in support of their favorite school.
 Whether it’s football team gear, a generic college design, or support of your favorite collegiate basketball team – it’s likely that the school has their names and logos trademarked.

 I’m sure Cutting for Business readers know that before selling anything with logos, mascots, slogans, or names of your favorite school, you would need to obtain a license.

 But, did you know that many universities offer a college crafters license program?
 Let’s look at licensing information.